soundpress/RulesOfNYC/docs/c10/index.rst

    (2) a transcript of the hearing, if any;

-   (3) copies of all exhibits or, where the parties consented to have the controversy determined on submission without hearing, the documents submitted to the administrative law judge pursuant to subdivision (f) of § 1-09 of these rules;
+   (3) copies of all exhibits or, where the parties consented to have the controversy determined on submission without hearing, the documents submitted to the administrative law judge pursuant to subdivision (f) of 20 RCNY § 1-09;

    (4) the determination of the administrative law judge and exceptions thereto, if any; and